stuyspec/stuyspec-rewrite/README.md

 docker run -p 3000:3000 stuyspecrewrite
 ```

+## Contributing

+We welcome pull requests from Spec Web developers and seasoned JavaScript developers alike!
+Please follow [these steps](CONTRIBUTING.md) to contribute.

 ## Learn More

+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 To learn more about Next.js, take a look at the following resources: